 So in the long run the metal filters are cheaper then having to buy the paper filters.

-With each one producing a bit of a different flavor from your coffee grinds.
+With each one producing a bit of a different flavour from your coffee grinds.

-So in conclusion the choise of which to use will usually depend on the individuals taste, and the dollars involved.
+So in conclusion the choice of which to use will usually depend on the individuals taste, and the dollars involved.

 Bunn Coffee Filters